pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/12-regulation-without-interpersonal-objects.md

 A characteristic feature of surface-primary stabilization is clean abandonment of obsolete surfaces.

-When a surface no longer completes regulation—because its expected relief probability (ERP) decays—it is dropped without mourning, grievance, or identity disruption.
+When a surface no longer completes regulation - because its expected relief probability (ERP) decays - it is dropped without mourning, grievance, or identity disruption.
 The surface was never an object of attachment.
 It was a regulatory substrate.

 This process is frequently misread as anhedonia or loss of motivation.
 Structurally, it is neither.
 The system is not losing interest; it is recognizing obsolescence.